 Your responsibility will be to receive the audience and check identity cards/documents as well as register our delegates, authors and artists separately.
-There are four separate spaces allocated for registration of audiences, authors, press and delegates and you’ll be working alongside our ticketing and registration partners to ensure this process is carried out smoothly.
-You’ll be the ‘face’ of the Festival, making first contact with our audiences and speakers as they make their way to the venue so if you’re calm under pressure and can keep a smile on your face, this is the job for you!
+There are four separate spaces allocated for registration of audiences, authors, press and guest delegates and you’ll be working alongside our ticketing and registration partners to ensure this process is carried out smoothly.
+You’ll be the ‘face’ of the Festival, making first contact with our audiences and speakers as they make their way to the venue so if you’re tech savvy, quick to learn, calm under pressure and can keep a smile on your face, this is the job for you!

 Volunteers working at the Information Desk will be required to literally know-it-all.
 But without the attitude of a know-it-all!
 You’ll need to know the venues and schedule like the back of your hand and keep up to date with any programme changes.
 Volunteers will also be responsible for welcoming audiences as they enter Diggi Palace so we like to see friendly faces always willing to help.
 You will also manage the sale of brochures as well as the lost and found.